 Love bombers, despite their confident demeanor, secretly believe they are unlovable, undesirable, and unworthy.
 To make themselves feel valuable, they resort to love bombing to boost their egos and satisfy their desires for power and control.

 The victim of narcissist love bombing may feel they are under the influence of a powerful drug at the start of the relationship.
 This period could last weeks, months, years, or even decades.
 However, this emotional hype does not last indefinitely, and the effects will eventually fade, shattering the facade.

 Only when the love bombing phase is nearing its end will you notice the signs.
 At this point, the narcissist may begin to devalue you — both overtly and covertly — by employing a variety of manipulation techniques.
 Humbling, withdrawal of affection and physical intimacy, avoidance, shifting blame, gaslighting, and other tactics may be used.
+After the love bombing ends, your devaluation starts– and you will find yourself in isolation leading to a toxic trauma bonding between you two.
 All of this serves to make you utterly reliant on the love bomber for the validation and affection you once received.

 Such manipulation and emotional abuse cannot possibly lead to a healthy relationship.
 Head to the next section to understand how love bombing can be detrimental to your mental health, self-image, and overall personality.

 Is Love Bombing A Red Flag?

 Love bombing does not lead to good couple dynamics.
 Though it is natural to pay additional attention to the person you are dating in the early stages of a relationship, it is argued that a love bomber’s attention is typically fake and exaggerated on both conscious and unconscious levels.
 This type of behavior and constant flattery is a red flag because of the manipulative, self-absorbed nature of the underlying dynamics.
 Through this excessive infatuation, they are grooming you to be dependent on them.